Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/trainers.rst

 Some trainers are very simple -- for example those training a linear model such that it normalizes the components of all examples in a data set to unit variance.
-Other traines are quite complex, for example for some multi-class support vector machines.
+Other trainers are quite complex, for example for some multi-class support vector machines.
 But in most cases, trainers are used to reach analytical solutions to relatively simple problems which are not stated as an iterative optimization problem underneath.